tanmaimukku/Leetcode-Notes/README.md

 ## Same Direction Pointers (Not Sliding Window)

+**Note: In cases where you can modify input array, you can use 2 pointers, and overwrite the original array if your final answer is always smaller (length wise) than original array.
+We dont care about elements already processes, e.g. Encode String (aabbbb to a2b4)**

 This pattern involves two pointers (`left` and `right`) that move in the same direction.
 The **right pointer** moves first until a condition is met or unmet.
 Once the condition changes, the **left pointer** is adjusted to the position of the right pointer.
 This is **not a sliding window** since the left pointer does not increment gradually but instead jumps to match the right pointer.

 #### **Key Insights**